- Bitfinex hackers are moving Bitcoin from the Bitfinex 2016 hack.

 According to Coindesk, 119,756 Bitcoin was stolen during the hack, worth $66 million at the time.
 Taking into account the current price of Bitcoin, the hackers made away with over $1 billion in Bitcoin.
 Thus, the 30 Bitcoin moved today is just a small portion of what the hackers stole.

 Early last year, the crypto exchange announced that the U.S government was able to retrieve over 27 Bitcoin from the hack.
-While the 27 Bitcoin was a tiny fraction of what was stolen, the cryptocurrency exchange is still thriving today with over $201 million in 24-hour volume, according to CoinMarketCap.
+Despite the hack nearly four years ago, the cryptocurrency exchange is thriving today with over $201 million in 24-hour volume, according to CoinMarketCap.

 Unfortunately, hacks in the crypto space are not uncommon.
 DForce, a decentralized lending protocol was recently hacked for $25 million.
 While the hackers returned the funds, it goes to show that cryptocurrency hacks are not impossible.